bartnic1/Glitch-Garden/README.md

-Build file is quite large, may reduce size (number of levels in game) before pushing to master
+Build file is quite large, may reduce size (number of levels in game) before pushing to master.
+Left index.html for now